andriodious/Jupiter_Ace_Expansion_Bus/README.md

 Created in KiCAD with Gerber files included.

-There are 3 discrete boards in this backage:
+There are 3 discrete boards in this repository:

 * Ace to 50-Way - Adapts the Jupiter Ace external expansion bus to a 50-Way IDC header.